 The HAPGC has conducted due diligence, on various repositioning strategies to develop a plan to move the HAPGC towards a housing portfolio transition.
+As part of the respositioning strategy, HAPGC will take vacant units with a CHAP offline at all of the RAD properties.
 A Request For Qualifications (RFQ) has been issued for developers/co-developers with a specific scope for services.
+Effective as of December 2021, RFPs for developers/co-developers have only been issued for surplus land disposition not for repositioning our housing portfolio.
+HAPGC engages We have consultants, but HAPGC is acting as the lead developer in repositioning of public housing